Charles F. Kettering: The self-starter

 When Leland's engineers failed to develop a self-starter small enough to be practical he consulted Kettering, and Delco developed a practical model by February 1911.

+Automobile electrical system

 Kettering's key insight lay in devising an electrical system performing the three functions it still serves in modern cars: starter; producer of spark for ignition; and source of current for lighting.
 Leland ordered 12,000 self-starters for his 1912 models; Delco had to then transition from its research and development activities to production.

 The invention won a Dewar Trophy in 1913.

 Kettering helped found the Engineers Club of Dayton in 1914.